 Despite applying to a number of schools, your child may still not get in during the normal admissions cycle.
-If so, don’t worry.
+There is also a growing deemphasis on merit, which could unfairly penalize your kid.
+If your child doesn't get in, don't worry.
 A spot will eventually open up somewhere.
 You may just need to provide more childcare in the meantime.

 However, to hedge against not getting into any preschool or private grade school, apply to public schools as well.
 Public schools can't deny you admission.
 Therefore, your child will always be guaranteed a spot if you apply.
 If you live in a area with highly-rated public schools, even better.

 At the end of the day, you just want a preschool or grade school that is safe, caring, close by, and has a teaching system that fits your lifestyle and financials.
 I’ve made the argument that if you make at least 5X the annual tuition cost per child, you can afford private grade school.